rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part03/README.md

 other interfaces, although not classes.
 C is correct since a class may implement multiple interfaces.
 D is incorrect as interfaces have `static` and default methods, as well as `static` `final` variables.
 E is incorrect as interfaces are assumed to be abstract, and abstract and final can never be used together.
-F is correct as interface methods and variables are each assumed public.
+F is correct as interface methods and variables are each assumed public unless explicitly set to private.
 9. <a name="qa9"></a>[Jump to question](#q9) - **D.** While Java supports multiple inheritance through
 interfaces, it does not support method overriding in interfaces, since it’s not clear which parent method should be used.
 In this example, `CanWalk` and `CanRun` both implement a default `walk()`